SpongePowered/SpongeDocs/source/users/java.rst

 **JRE**: The JRE (Java Runtime Environment) is required to run any Java program on a system, without it, the system cannot create the Java Virtual Machine.
-If you want to run a Sponge (Minecraft) Server, you require the JRE.
+If you want to run a Sponge (Minecraft) server, you require the JRE.

 **JDK**: The JDK (Java Development Kit) is used by Developers to create programs such as Minecraft, as well as Mods and Plugins.
-If you do not need to do any coding and simply run a Server, you will not need the JDK.
+If you do not need to do any coding and simply run a server, you will not need the JDK.